arachne-threat-intel/thread/CONTRIBUTING.md

 ### 7. Approval

 After your PR aligns with the project's criteria and requirements, it will undergo review and receive approvals from project maintainers or designated reviewers.
-This step signifies that your contribution has been accepted and is on track for inclusion in Thread.
+This step signifies that your contribution has been accepted and is on track for inclusion in our software.

 ### 8. Merge

-Once the PR is approved, a project maintainer will merge your changes into the main Thread repository, incorporating your contribution into Thread.
+Once the PR is approved, a project maintainer will merge your changes into the main repository, incorporating your contribution into the software.

 ### 9. Closure